 INACTIVE

-Best known BHA (Beta Hydroxy Acid).
+TYPE: Best known BHA (Beta Hydroxy Acid).

 PROS: Helps exfoliation, bactericidal and antiseptic properties.
 Inhibits pathogenic bacteria on skin surface and combats inflammation.
 Considered an essential medicine by WHO.
 Accelerates healing of blemishes and minimizes appearance of pores.